Gwasanaethau/npm-root-fixing-walkthrough/README.md

 ### Installing NPM Modules Without Sudo ###

-OK, so the whole installing `npm` modules with `sudo` is beginning to screw me over, and that is after ignoring the safety concerns regarding using root to install them.
-I have found some resources on the Internet to remedy this.
+OK, so the whole installing `npm` modules with `sudo` is beginning to screw me over, and that is without even factoring in the safety concerns regarding using root to install them.
+I have found some resources on the Internet that helped me to remedy this.

 #### Removing Installed Global Modules ####